quartznet/quartznet/docs/documentation/quartz-2.x/quick-start.md

 ---
-layout: default
-title: Quartz.NET Quick Start Guide
+title: Quartz 2 Quick Start
 ---

 Welcome to the Quick Start Guide for Quartz.NET.
 As you read this guide, expect to see details of: